Dworshak Dam

 Dworshak Dam is a concrete gravity dam in the western United States, on the North Fork of the Clearwater River in north central Idaho.
 In Clearwater County, the dam is located approximately 4 mi northwest of Orofino and impounds the Dworshak Reservoir for flood control and hydroelectricity generation.
+By capacity, the reservoir is the largest in Idaho and fourth-largest in the Pacific Northwest.

 With a height of 717 ft, Dworshak is the third tallest dam in the U.S. and the tallest straight-axis concrete dam in the Western Hemisphere.
 Construction of the dam by the U.S. Army Corps of Engineers (USACE) began in 1966 and was completed in 1973.

 Lacking fish ladders, the dam blocks fish passage and completely extirpated anadromous fish migration into the upper reaches of the North Fork and its tributaries in Idaho.